orkhank/simple-spring-boot-project/README.md

 # Product Management API for Spring Boot

-> A barebones scenario to practice of REST API development using Spring Boot.
+> A barebones scenario to practice REST API development using Spring Boot.

 ## To run the app